 How do you become a Deputy?

-- Have not been in prison for a period of six months or more (during the five years prior to the date of the election)
+- have not been in prison for a period of six months or more (during the five years before the date of the election)

-Next, you must find two people on the Electoral Roll from the Electoral District you want to stand in to nominate you.
+Next, you must find two people on the Electoral Roll you want to stand in to nominate you.
 These are people who think you would make a good Deputy.

 A nomination form should be completed and sent to the Bailiff.
 You will now be a candidate, hoping to be elected.

 Now, the election campaign can begin.
-This is when you try to convince the people in your Electoral District that you would be a good Deputy and that you would represent them fairly in the States.
+This is when you try to convince the people of the Bailiwick that you would be a good Deputy and that you would represent them fairly in the States.

 To do this, you might try some of these:

-Attend a hustings: These are meetings where candidates make short speeches and answer questions from the electors.
+- Attend ‘meet the candidate’ events: These are meetings where candidates make short speeches and answer questions.

-Call door to door: Knocking on doors to speak to the electors face-to-face at their homes.
-This gives the electors the chance to discuss directly with the candidates the issues which affect them.
+- Call door to door: Knocking on doors to speak to people face-to-face at their homes.
+This gives islanders the chance to discuss directly with the candidates the issues which affect them.

 At the end of the election campaign, the electors vote for the candidates they would like to be their Deputies.
-There are five or six Deputies for each Electoral District.
+38 Deputies will be selected and will hold their position for four years.